-Recommendation #4 5.1.3 Positions are assessed for the expected level of contact with children and appropriate child safeguarding recruitment procedures are implemented.
-5.1.4.
-Position descriptions, selection criteria, reference checks and interview questions articulate: Priority 2 That children n are valued and respected.
-The commitment of the entity to safeguarding; and Where appropriate to the role, an understanding of children's developmental needs and culturall y safe practices.
-Details of finding The position descriptions of the Order of the Servants of Mary do not curre safeguarding clauses. ntly include Recommendation ACSL recommend that all Order of the Servants of Mary personnel have saf inserted into position descriptions, duty statements and employment contr • Agreed Action All Order of the Servants of Mary personnel will have safeguarding clau position descriptions, duty statements and employment contracts. uses inserted into Responsibility Fr.
+Recommendation #4 5.1.3 Positions are ass safeguarding recruitme 5.1.4.
+Position descri Priority 2 That children are valued and respected.
+The commitment of the entity to safeguarding; and Where appropriate to the role, an understanding of children's developmental needs and culturally safe practices.
+Details of finding The position descriptions of the Order of the Servants of Mary do not currently include safeguarding clauses.
+Recommendation ACSL recommend that all Order of the Servants of Mary personnel have safeguarding clauses inserted into position descriptions, duty statements and employment contracts.
+Agreed Action All Order of the Servants of Mary personnel will have safeguarding clauposition descriptions, duty statements and employment contracts. uses inserted into Responsibility Fr.
 Peter Porteous, Provincial Delegate.